ankitasharma7/migrate-github-to-bitbucket/README.md

 * Migrate Pull Requests: Iterate over the open pull requests obtained from GitHub and create new pull requests on Bitbucket using the Bitbucket API.

-* Migrate Code: Clone the GitHub repository locally using Git, and then push the code to the newly created Bitbucket repository.It will help to transfer the data accurately.
+* Migrate Code: push the code to the newly created Bitbucket repository.It will help to transfer the data accurately.

 * Perform Verification: After verify that the migration was successful by comparing the code, branches, tags, and pull requests between the GitHub and Bitbucket repositories.